-Value a and a Your name Full name Your full address Include your postcode Your telephone Use your mobile number if that is the best number on which to reach you number Your email Create a new one if yours is overly complicated or unprofessional e.g. address fluffyducks@hotmail.co.uk Personal profile A couple of sentences to summarise your achievements and grab the (heading) attention of the prospective employer Skills and This is a main heading.
-Choose your sub headings from the list above. achievements Make sure you choose headings closest to those in the job (heading) specification, focusing on the essential skills required for the post.
+Choose those which link dosest to the job specification.
+Full name Include your postcode Use your mobile number if that is the best number on which to reach you Create a new one if yours is overly complicated or unprofessional e.g. fluffyducks@hotmail.co.uk A couple of sentences to summarise your achievements and grab the attention of the prospective employer This is a main heading.
+Choose your sub headings from the list above.
+Make sure you choose headings closest to those in the job specification , focusing on the essential skills required for the post.
 Give examples of how you have used your skills in practical situations e.g. developed your leadership skills as a house ambassador.
-Education and List your exam results and any training you have completed out with training school e.g. sports coaching, Duke of Edinburgh, leadership roles in (heading) chronological order Other information Use this section highlight interests, hobbies, voluntary work experience, (heading) responsibilities e.g. house ambassador, etc. especially if it relates to the job specification References You can add "References available on request" or include contact (heading) details of 2 referees (people who will provide character or work references) at the end of your CV
+List your exam results and any training you have completed out with school e.g. sports coaching, Duke of Edinburgh, leadership roles in chronological order Use this section highlight interests, hobbies, voluntary work experience, responsibilities e.g. house ambassador, etc. especially if it relates to the job specification You can add "References available on request" or include contact details of 2 referees (people who will provide character or work references) at the end of your CV